cfpb/design-system/docs/pages/iconography.md

 guidelines: "### The artboard

-  Our icons were drawn based the footprint of Avenir Next (which includes full height of the font plus white space).
+  Icons were drawn based the footprint of Avenir Next (which includes the  full height of the text plus white space).
 The standard icon height in ems matches the 19px rendered canvas of text set in Avenir Next sized at 16px (19/16 = 1.1875em).
-In the code this appears as @cf-icon-height: 1.1875em.\
+In the code this appears as @cf-icon-height: 1.1875em.

-  ![Diagram of illustrator artboard icon grid](/design-system/images/uploads/icon_artboard.png)
+  ![Diagram of illustrator artboard icon grid](docs/images/uploads/icon_artboard.png)

+  ### Alignment\r

+  The overall position of a circle icon is centered on the cap height of Avenir Next.
+Within the circle, the icon is centered optically.\r

+  The alignment of non-circle icons depends on the icon height in relation to Avenir Next.
+For more horizontal icons, vertically centering the icon on the cap height of Avenir Next often leaves it floating.
+To solve this, we start the grid on the baseline for more horizontal icons.
+For more vertical icons that exceed the cap height of Avenir Next, we center the icon on the cap height. \r

+  \r

+  \r

   ### Relative sizing

-  Although icons have a variety of heights and widths, it's important that they appear relative in size to each other.
-This includes the overall size of circular icons, and icons outside of circles. \r

-  We created two sizing grids, a smaller one that fits within the standard circle, and a larger grid for icons outside of the circle.
-That allows the same icon inside and outside the circle to have a similar visual prominence.\r
+  When typing or placing an icon next to Avenir Next in print or web, all icons should have a similar size.
+In developing the icons we created two sizing grids, a smaller one that fits within the standard circle, and a larger one for non-circle icons.
+This allows icons to have a similar visual prominence, whether inside or outside of the circle.\r

+  \r\r

+  \r

+  \r\r

+  \r

+  \r\r

-  ![Diagram of illustrator artboard icon grid showing a circle icon and open icon](/design-system/images/uploads/icons_relative_sizing.png)
+  ![Diagram of illustrator artboard icon grid showing a circle icon and open icon](docs/images/uploads/icons_relative_sizing.png)

   ### Color